 Article I – Name

 The name of this organization shall be the Alamo City Chapter of the American Society of Military Comptrollers (ASMC), hereinafter called the Chapter.
-The Chapter shall abide by the provisions of the National Constitution and Bylaws, as well as the Chapter’s Charter, Constitution, and Bylaws.
+The Chapter shall abide by the provisions of the National Constitution and Bylaws, as well as the Chapter’s Charter, Constitution and Bylaws.

 Article II – Purpose